-As the number of elderly people living alone is increasing remarkably, the needs for a service enabling people to watch over their elderly parents remotely is growing.
-To meet these needs, IIJ and Chubu Electric Power established necolico LLC which develops and provides products enabling people to watch over their family members by monitoring the opening and closing of refrigerators and robots that are capable of facilitating voice and text communication. necolico offers an environment that enables families including their older members to feel secure in their lives through the use of ICT technologies to watch over the elderly.
+As the number of elderly people living alone is increasing remarkably, the needs for a service enabling people to watch over their elderly parents remotely is growing as well.
+To meet these needs, IIJ and Chubu Electric Power established necolico LLC which develops and provides products enabling people to watch over their family members by monitoring the opening and closing of refrigerators and robots that are capable of facilitating voice and text communication.
+IIJ offers an ICT-based environment that enables all family members to feel secure in their lives by unfailingly watching over their children and the elderly.